betweentwomidnights/gary-backend-combined/README.md

 docker-compose up -d
 docker-compose logs -f
 ```

+(note: depending on your install, the docker-compose commands may be 'docker compose' without the '-' )

 you should see the containers run after a few seconds of irrelevant warnings.